juergenpf/ModularFibonacci/README.md

 ### The Haskell Tooling

 1. I'm using the [Haskell Language Server]( https://github.com/haskell/haskell-language-server).
 I did build that on a linux machine following the build instructions and copied the produced binaries into the /usr/bin directory of my WSL instance.
-2. In Visual Studio Code I use the [ghcide](https://marketplace.visualstudio.com/items?itemName=DigitalAssetHoldingsLLC.ghcide) extension
+2. In Visual Studio Code I use the [Haskell Language Server](https://marketplace.visualstudio.com/items?itemName=alanz.vscode-hie-server) extension

 The Haskell Language Server is a merger of the previos separate projects [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine) and [ghcide](https://github.com/digital-asset/ghcide).
 The server provides all the binaries required by the Visual Studio Code extension.